Pellin/bandfeud/README.md

 ## How to play

 ### Your turn
-Type in a band or an artist <strong>beginning with the letter visible under the input field</strong>
+Type in a band or an artist <strong>beginning with the letter visible under the input field</strong>.

 Band or artist names must contain at least two letters or numbers.
-It must begin and end with a letter between a and z or a number
+It must begin and end with a letter between a and z or a number.

 Wait while the app checks if the name exists in the Discogs database.

 If the name exists, your score increases.
 The longer the band name, the more points you get.
-Extra points are awarded for certain first letters.
-Q, X, Y and Z, for example, gets you 5 extra points
+Extra points are awarded for certain first letters (or numbers).
+Q, X, Y and Z, for example, gets you 5 extra points.

 #### Special name rules
 Some special rules for name submissions:
 <ul>
 <li>For artist names, it's the <em>first letter of the first name</em> that counts
 <li>For bands beginning with 'the', it's the <em>first letter after 'the'</em> that counts
+<li>If the last character of the last band name is a number, you can <em>choose between the number and the corresponding letter</em>, e.g. '3' or 'E'.
 </ul>

 ### App turn
 Next, the app will present a band or an artist.
-You now need to submit a band or artist name that begins with the last letter of the name the app presented.
+You now need to submit a band or artist name that begins with the last letter of the name the app presented

 ### Difficulty
 Later in the game, the available time decreases, first to 15 seconds, then to 10 seconds and finally to 5 seconds.
 At these stages, the points awarded will also increase.